-Since many of us tend to live paycheck to paycheck, what happens when those yearly expenses like property taxes come due?
-Are you stressed, worried, and panicked about how you are going to pay for that bill?
-Do these expenses tend to take you by surprise?
-If so, there are 9 easy steps to change this so you can plan and start getting ahead of these bills, having the money already set aside a year in advance.
-If you’re skeptical because you are currently living paycheck to paycheck, please keep reading to see how you can start making the change to take control of your finances.
+Is your business struggling to pay the bills each month as you wait for customers to pay their invoices?
+If so, what happens when those yearly expenses like annual report filings and tax preparation fees come due?
+Are you stressed, worried, and panicked about how you are going to pay for those bills?
+Do expenses in general tend to take you by surprise?
+If so, here are 9 easy steps to eliminate stress and start getting ahead of these bills.
+Following these steps will allow you to have money already set aside a year in advance.

 - List out every single yearly or quarterly bill that you have, including the month that it is due and total amount.
-Don’t forget about the online, membership subscriptions.
+Don’t forget about the membership dues and annual software subscriptions.

 - Sort these bills in order of month due. (i.e. List all the bills that are due in January, then February, March, etc.)

-- For quarterly expenses, such as pest control services, multiply that number by 4 and put that number in the total amount column.
+- For quarterly expenses, such as quarterly tax return fees, multiply that number by 4 and put that number in the total amount column.

 - Calculate the Total Yearly Expenses to be Budgeted.

 - Take the total yearly expenses and divide by 12.
 This is your Average Total Expenses to be Budgeted per Month.

 - Divide the Average Total Expenses to be Budgeted per Month by 2 to calculate Amount for Future Expenses Per Paycheck. (*Note – this assumes you get paid semi-monthly.)

 - Open a separate savings or checking account called “Future Expenses Fund.”